UFC Fight Night: Cejudo vs. Dillashaw: Predictions & Analysis

 Gregor Gillespie vs Yancy Medeiros

-The style clash matters here: Gillespie is most dangerous on the ground, constantly threatening chokes and joint locks, while Medeiros is patient on the feet, timing counters and loading up when he sees openings.
-In our database, knockout artists own a 54% win rate against submission artists, giving Medeiros the stylistic edge.
+Stylistically this is Gillespie's submission artist game against Medeiros's knockout artist approach.
+Gillespie is most dangerous on the ground, constantly threatening chokes and joint locks, while Medeiros is patient on the feet, timing counters and loading up when he sees openings.
+Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Medeiros throws significantly more leather — a 1.3 sig. strike per minute gap.
 Gillespie is far more active with takedowns, averaging 6.7 more per 15 minutes.
 Gillespie has tighter striking defense, making opponents miss more often.

-**The Pick: Gregor Gillespie over Yancy Medeiros.** The model is firm on this one: Gillespie at 92%.
-Notably, the betting market has Gillespie at 80% implied while our model sees 92% — a 11-point disagreement that could signal value.
+The Pick: Gregor Gillespie over Yancy Medeiros.
+The model is firm on this one: Gillespie at 93%.
+Notably, the betting market has Gillespie at 80% implied while our model sees 93% — a 13-point disagreement that could signal value.

 Paige VanZant vs Rachael Ostovich